transdigiware/blockchain/howto/ibp-console-import-nodes.md

 To act as an administrator for an organization, you must have an identity in your wallet listed in the MSP as an admin of the organization.
 This means either importing the identity listed in the MSP or by following the process listed in [Updating an organization MSP definition](/docs/services/blockchain?topic=blockchain-ibp-console-organizations#ibp-console-govern-update-msp).
 This MSP can then be exported to the console where the added identity was created, making the exported identity able to act as an admin of the organization.

 The exports and imports of MSPs are performed in the **Organizations** tab.
-To export an MSP, click on it, then click on the export button.
+To export an MSP, click on it, then click on the download button.
 To import an MSP, click **Import MSP definition**.
 If you have a certificate of the MSP admin in your wallet, check the checkbox `I have an administrator identity for the MSP definition`.
 If you do not check this box and subsequently try to create a peer or ordering service, this organization MSP definition will not be listed in the MSP drop-down list, even if you have an admin certificate in your wallet.

 ## Importing a peer
 {: #ibp-console-import-peer}